About Allergen Forecasting

 A scale of MODERATE is used to represent a concentration of greater than 20 but less than 80 grains per Cubic Meter of Air.
 This is a level where people with allergies may start to react.
 This depends on an individual’s allergies and the allergenic property of the pollen type.

-A scale of HIGH is used to represent a concentration of greater than 80 pollen grains per Cubic Meter of Air.
+A scale of HIGH is used to represent a concentration of greater than 80 but less than 200 pollen grains per Cubic Meter of Air.
 This is a level at which people would be reacting to a certain allergen if it is one they are allergic to.
 Some people feel there is a difference between the number of pollen in the air even if the level is HIGH.
 This may be true for certain people and for different allergens.

 Previously we were forecasting numbers for six trees, grasses and ragweed or weeds.
 These were forecasts based on forecasted weather.
 We can only be as accurate as the weather and many were using these predicted numbers as actual pollen levels.
 They we’re not.
-This is why we chose to go to the new levels we are currently using for all of our reports: LOW, MODERATE and HIGH.
+This is why we chose to go to the new levels we are currently using for all of our reports: LOW, MODERATE, HIGH and VERY HIGH.

 Management of allergies